-OK, it doesn't mean that we are neglecting the Russian market.
-We would like if the Russian Federation would be able to open, you know, the market for our agricultural producers.
+Okay, it doesn't mean that we are neglecting the Russian market.
+We would like if the Russian Federation would be able to open the market for our agricultural producers.

 There are discussions about this.
 We'll see how it goes.
 As of now, we have basically embargos on all of the products to the Russian Federation.

-BAUMAN: All right.
+Ms. BAUMAN.
+All right.
 I will take the questions to the audience now.
 Are there any audience questions?
 Just speak up and state your name and affiliation for the transcript.

-Q: Sure.
-Of course.
-My name is Justine Nuncio (ph).
+QUESTIONER.
+Sure, of course.
+My name is Justine Nuncio [ph].
 I'm from Congressman Alcee Hastings' office.

-I actually was in Moldova for the Fulbright.
-And so I actually have a domestic question.
-So when I was there, I got to see a lot of villages - Comrat, Cantemir, Belt (ph), all these cities and municipalities.
-What I noticed and what I spoke to a lot of people there is that there tends to be a very young population - little children, babies - and then elderly populations.
+I actually was in Moldova for the Fulbright, and so I actually have a domestic question.
+When I was there, I got to see a lot of villages-Comrat, Cantemir, Balti, all these cities and municipalities.
+What I noticed and what I spoke to a lot of people there is that there tends to be a very young population-little children, babies-and then elderly populations.
 So there seems to be a very large labor drain and brain drain from people getting Romanian citizenship and going to the EU to work abroad.
-What is the Moldovan government doing to bring back these people to stay in Moldova and bring their ideas, bring their jobs to stay in Moldova?
+What is the Moldovan Government doing to bring back these people to stay in Moldova and bring their ideas, bring their jobs to stay in Moldova?

-BALAN: Anyone from my colleagues want to answer that?
-(Laughs.)
-OK, I will answer, and maybe my colleagues would like to add something.
+Amb.
+BALAN.
+Anyone from my colleagues want to answer that?
+[Laughs.]
+Okay, I will answer, and maybe my colleagues would like to add something.

 Yes, indeed.
 This is a phenomenon that we are facing right now.
-Out of - we'll just talk roughly figures.
-Out of 4 million people, about one million is abroad - works abroad.
+Out of-we'll just talk roughly figures.
+Out of 4 million people, about one million are abroad-works abroad.
 Basically, it's 3.5 and 800, looking at it proportionally.
-Half of this - so, about 400,000 people work in the Russian Federation in construction sites, and half works in the European Union, as domestic workers, mainly.
+Half of this-so, about 400,000 people work in the Russian Federation in construction sites, and half works in the European Union, as domestic workers, mainly.
 Well, of course, we have a brain drain as well.
 Young specialists, especially IT engineers, immediately after graduating the university are finding jobs in the European Union.
-You know, there is a high demand for this - in this specific industry.
+You know, there is a high demand for this-in this specific industry.